Driving Directions to Disneyland Paris

-Disneyland Paris didn't choose Ile-de-France by chance, nor did it make its home in the peaceful beet fields of Marne-la-Vallée without realising that this location places it right at the heart of a continent, just a short drive from the city of Paris and its airports and easy to reach from every direction and every neighbouring country.
+Disney didn't choose the Ile-de-France region by chance, nor did it make its home in the peaceful beet fields of Marne-la-Vallée without realising that this location places it right at the heart of a continent, just a short drive from the city of Paris and its airports, easy to reach from every direction and every neighbouring country.
+The A4 autoroute (motorway) passes right past the resort from Paris.

 As a general guide, follow signs to "Marne-la-Vallée".
 Then, once you get close to the resort, the excitement starts!
 Iconic Sorcerer Mickey signs like that seen above are placed all the way around Paris' motorway (highway) system, leading you straight to the magic.